google/orbit/README.md

 **Note**

 Orbit is undergoing a major overhaul.
 The focus has now shifted to the Linux version.
-Windows local profiling is currently broken in the master branch.
+Windows local profiling is currently broken in the main branch.
 It is possible however to profile Linux exectuable from a Windows UI instance.
 For Windows local profiling, please use the released [binaries](https://github.com/google/orbit/releases).
 Windows development will resume in the coming months.

 **Build**